Charges upgraded to murder for 2021 deadly assault, robbery in Rochester

 ROCHESTER, N.Y.
-(WROC) — An indictment unsealed Tuesday upgraded charges in connection to a deadly robbery and assault in Rochester last year.
+(WROC) — An indictment unsealed Tuesday upgraded charges handed out in a deadly robbery in Rochester last year.

-Jennifer Shea is now facing a second degree murder charge in addition to the charges of burglary in the 1 degree, and robbery in the first degree.
-The charges against co-defendant Christopher Pate — a man previously assaulted by a Rochester Police Officer remain the same.
+Jennifer Shea is now facing a second degree murder charge in addition to burglary charges in the 1 degree, and robbery in the first degree.
+The charges against co-defendant Christopher Pate — a man previously assaulted by a Rochester Police Officer — remain the same.

-According to RPD, on April 7, 2021 Alicia Saladyga was assaulted and robbed around 1:30 a.m. in her hotel room on Mt.
+According to officials, on April 7, 2021 Alicia Saladyga was assaulted and robbed around 1:30 a.m. in her hotel room on Mt.
 Read Blvd.
-Saladyga was hospitalized with injuries she sustained during the robbery and later died from her injuries on April 22, 2021.
+She was hospitalized with injuries and died from her injuries two weeks later.

 At the time, 43-year-old Christopher Pate and 44-year-old Jennifer Shea were arrested in connection to this incident.